soup-bowl/Modoki-Firefox/README.md

 ## 🐞 Bugs & Limitations

+* **Firefox 126^ - The URL bar menu will appear over the search bar, causing significant usibility issues** - tracked in #29.
 * MacOS is **not supported**. **Linux** and **Windows** is supported.
   * This theme is primarily tested on **XFCE**.
 Other setups may encounter bugs.
 * This theme is **not compatible** with Firefox skins/themes, or a combined title bar.